Azure-GOT/Downloading-Files/Use Cases/virtual network service endpoints.md

   <li>You can access the storage account as you can see in the bolow image</li>
   <img src="Images/Restrict network access 25.png">

   <li>Now go to your second Virtual machine <i>myVmPublic</i> and follow the same procedure.
-You can see the access the denied for that VM.<li>
+You can see the access is denied for that VM.</li>

   <img src="Images/Restrict network access 26.png">
 </ul>